 For example, you have a product SKU 10000000094 "Oversized Hoodie In Grey" priced at $9.99, and you want to set the following wholesale pricing tiers for it:

 5 or more units (for all customers) - $8.99

 10 or more units (for all customers) - $7.50

 10 or more units (for customers of the Wholesaler membership level) - $6.50

 In the Wholesale pricing section, this setup would look as follows:

-We are going to achieve the same result without editing the Wholesale pricing section directly.
-Let’s do it:
+We will achieve the same result without editing the Wholesale pricing section directly.
+Let's do it: